Global Talent

 - they have spent a continuous period of three or five years in the UK (depending on their last endorsement) and during this time have not breached any UK immigration laws;

-- they have sufficient knowledge of English language and have passed a Life in the UK test.
+- they have sufficient knowledge of English language and have passed a Life in the UK test; and

 Global Talent visa applications: How we can help